-In most states, you have to have a bachelor’s degree to become a preschool teacher.
-Therefore, it could take at least four years to work in the profession.
-In addition to earning a college degree, you might have to earn the Childhood Development Associate (CDA) credential.
-This credential is offered by the Council for Professional Recognition.
-Earning your CDA may take additional time unless your degree program specifically prepares you to earn one.
+In most states, you need a bachelor degree to become a preschool teacher.
+It could take at least four years to earn a BS.
+You may also need the CDA credential.
+This is offered by the Council for Professional Recognition.
+Earning your CDA may take more time.
+In some cases, your degree program may prepare you to earn the CDA.

-In 2016, the median in-state tuition for earning a degree in early childhood education was $5,936 per year.
-Out-of-state students paid a median annual tuition of $27,632 that same year.
-Following are more specific examples of what tuition could cost.
-These rates are for full-time students as of 2019.
+In 2019, the median in state tuition for an early childhood degree was $6,119 per year.
+Out of state students paid a median yearly tuition of $27,493 that same year.
+Here are some specific examples of tuition costs.
+These rates are for full time students as of 2019.

 TOP ONLINE EARLY CHILDHOOD EDUCATION SCHOOLS

-An Early Childhood Education (ECE) Certification program helps aspiring preschool teachers gain knowledge in the field.
-Students might earn one before, during, or after earning a degree in early childhood education.
+A certificate in Early Childhood Education (ECE) is something to consider.
+It helps you gain knowledge in the field if you want to teach preschool.
+You may earn one before, during or after earning a degree in early childhood ed.

-As of May 2017, the following five states had the highest employment of preschool teachers:
+As of May 2018, the following five states had the highest employment for preschool teachers:

 |State||Employment||Annual Mean Wage|